saeedeh-asgharpour/Route/README.md

-# Angular Routing Example
+# Angular Routing and lazyloading
-In this project we will be working with routing in angular.
+In this project we will be working with Routing and Lazy-loading feature in Angular.

 # Comps